-- D.1.1 There are many systems and procedures relating to the control of the Force and PFCC's assets, including purchasing, costing and management systems.
-The FferceChief Constable and the PFCC are reliant on computers for financial management information.
+- D.1.1 There are many systems and procedures relating to the control of the PFCC's assets, including purchasing, costing and management systems.
+The Chief Constable and the PFCC are reliant on computers for financial management information.
 This information must be accurate and the systems and procedures sound and well administered.
-They should contain controls to ensure that transactions are properly processed, and errors detected promptly. - D.1.2 The Treasurer Head of Finance and the Fforce Chief Constable's CFO both have a statutory responsibility to ensure that financial systems are sound and should therefore be notified of any proposed new developments or changes. - D.1.3 Responsibilities of the TreasurerHead of Finance and the FforeeChief Constable's CFO - D.1.4 To make arrangements for the proper administration of the financial affairs of the force and the PFCC, including to: - a) Issue advice, guidance and procedures for officers and staff and others of the Force and the OPFCC acting on behalf of the FforceChief Constable and the PFCC. - Determine the accounting systems, form of accounts and supporting financial records. - c) Establish arrangements for the audit of the financial affairs of the FforceChief Constable and the PFCC. - d) Approve any new financial systems to be introduced. - e) Approve any changes to existing financial systems. - D.1.5 To ensure, in respect of systems and processes, that - a) Systems are secure, adequate internal controls exist and accounting records (e.g. invoices, income documentation) are properly maintained and held securely.
-This is to include an appropriate segregation of duties to minimise the risk of error, fraud or other malpractice. - Appropriate controls exist to ensure that all systems input, processing and output is genuine, complete, accurate, timely and not processed previously. - A complete audit trail is maintained, allowing financial transactions to be traced from the accounting records to the original document and vice versa. - d) Systems are documented and staff trained in operations.
+They should contain controls to ensure that transactions are properly processed, and errors detected promptly. - D.1.2 The two CFOs both have a statutory responsibility to ensure that financial systems are sound and should therefore be notified of any proposed new developments or changes. - D.1.3 Responsibilities of the Chief Finance Officers - D.1.4 To make arrangements for the proper administration of the financial affairs of the force and the PFCC, including to: - a) Issue advice, guidance and procedures for officers and staff and others acting on behalf of the Chief Constable and the PFCC. - b) Determine the accounting systems, form of accounts and supporting financial records. - c) Establish arrangements for the audit of the financial affairs of the Chief Constable and the PFCC. - d) Approve any new financial systems to be introduced. - e) Approve any changes to existing financial systems. - D.1.5 To ensure, in respect of systems and processes, that: - a) Systems are secure, adequate internal controls exist and accounting records (e.g. invoices, income documentation) are properly maintained and held securely.
+This is to include an appropriate segregation of duties to minimise the risk of error, fraud or other malpractice. - Appropriate controls exist to ensure that all systems input, processing and output is genuine, complete, accurate, timely and not processed previously. - c) A complete audit trail is maintained, allowing financial transactions to be traced from the accounting records to the original document and vice versa. - d) Systems are documented and staff trained in operations. - D.1.6 To ensure that there is a documented and tested business continuity plan to allow key system processing to resume quickly in the event of an interruption.
+Effective contingency arrangements, including back up procedures, are to be in place in the event of a failure in computer systems.